 Divorce is widely known for being expensive, however, divorce costs don’t have to break the bank, especially when there is agreement.

-How much your divorce costs will depend on how you decide to deal with your divorce.
-We explore each different method in detail below.
+How much your divorce costs will depend on how you decide to deal with your divorce and whether it’s uncontested or contested.

 Regardless of how you decide to deal with your divorce, there are mandatory court-filing fees to pay that are currently £550.

 This fee is for the courts staff to process your divorce and since March 21st 2016, it also covers your decree absolute application.

 This means that even if you decide to handle your entire divorce process yourself, you will still be required to pay the court fee.

 This is of course, unless you are eligible for help through a scheme called ‘fee exemption’.
 More on this below.

 - The average cost of an uncontested divorce

 - Costs involved with doing your own divorce